Testicular Cancer FAQ

 Q: What are clinical trials?

 A: Clinical trials are studies of new kinds of cancer treatments.
 Doctors conduct clinical trials to learn about how well new treatments work and what their side effects are.
-If they look promising, they are then compared with the current treatment to see if they work better or have fewer side effects.
+If they look promising, they are then compared with the current treatments to see if they work better or have fewer side effects.
 People who participate in these studies may benefit from access to new treatments before the FDA approves them.
 Participants also help further our understanding of cancer and help future cancer patients.

 Q: Should everyone get a second opinion?